It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 Desensitize and recondition.

-These are two technical training terms that amount to changing the association of the nail clipping ritual to a positive one.
+These are two technical training terms related to nail trims that amount to changing the association of the nail clipping ritual to a positive one.
 You will do this by scaling it back to interactions that are tolerable for your dog, rewarding a calm response, and slowly progressing at your dog’s pace.

 Rewards during this process should be a food your dog really loves that are cut into small pieces so you can reward often, the more frequent the better.

 The process will vary depending on your dog.
 Praise and reward calm behavior at each level at least 10 times before trying to progress to the next level.
 If you get a fear response, back it up.
-Stay under the reaction threshold and progress slowly.
+Stay under the reaction threshold and progress slowly through the nails training.

 Praise and reward calm behavior and ignore any fear response as you progress through these stages: